 CISOs are constantly confronted by ever-increasing and sophisticated cyber-attacks, while trying to ensure usability and user experience ease, to support ongoing digital transformation initiatives.
 To meet these needs, it is imperative to use a cutting-edge technology which offers advanced security capabilities.
 Using Gurucul’s machine learning behavior analytics, and big data context, instead of a simple rule-, pattern- or signature-based controls, enables your organization to simplify secure user access to digital content.

 Why Choose the Gurucul Consumer Identity and Behavior Analytics Solution?

-Gurucul Risk Analytics (GRA) uses patent pending machine learning algorithms and pattern matching expressions to link identity, access, activity and device specific data to build contextual visibility.
+Gurucul Risk Analytics (GRA) uses patent pending machine learning algorithms and pattern matching expressions to link identity, access, activity and device-specific data to build contextual visibility.
 Gurucul supports consumer application scale, providing an open choice of big data to store structured and unstructured data.
-In addition, Gurucul STUDIOTM provides flexibility to use out-of-the-box anomaly models or to build and customize business specific models based on underlying supervised or unsupervised machine learning algorithms and analytical techniques.
+In addition, Gurucul STUDIOTM provides flexibility to use out-of-the-box anomaly models, or to build and customize business specific-models, based on underlying supervised or unsupervised machine learning algorithms and analytical techniques.

-As a part of consumer application architecture and navigation flow, end users access applications from any endpoint device such as a laptop, smartphone, tablet, etc. A user’s endpoint data, including device ID, configuration, location, application context, etc., is captured and passed to Gurucul Risk Analytics for user and entity behavior analytics (UEBA) to identify anomalous activities and generate a user risk score.
-Applications use this risk score to influence the user experience including authentication and authorization decisions.
+As a part of consumer application architecture and navigation flow, end users access applications from any endpoint device, such as a laptop, smartphone, tablet, etc. A user’s endpoint data, including device ID, configuration, location, application context, etc., is captured and passed to Gurucul Risk Analytics for user and entity behavior analytics (UEBA) to identify anomalous activities and generate a user risk score.
+Applications use this risk score to influence the user experience including authentication and authorization determinations.

-Gurucul Consumer Behavior and Security Analytics Highlights
+Gurucul Consumer Identity and Behavior Analytics Highlights

 GRA uses several analytics components to build user behavior context